Skip to content

-Does being a doctor's kid help in BS/MD admissions?
+Does being a doctor's kid help or hurt my student's BS/MD application?

-A former combined-program assistant dean on how committees read a physician family's application, why the edge you assume can quietly work against the student, and how to tell whether the file shows your child's ambition or yours.
+A former combined-program assistant dean on how committees read a physician family’s application, why the edge you assume can work against the student, and how to tell whether the file shows your student’s ambition or yours.

 Yes, in the obvious ways, and less than you think.
 A physician parent gives a student early access, easy exposure, and a clear view of the path.
 Committees know that, so those advantages are expected in this pool, and expected things do not move a file.